springml/spark-salesforce/README.md

 }
 ```

-* "<df_data_type>": Dataframe datatype for which the Wave datatype to be mapped.
+* df_data_type: Dataframe datatype for which the Wave datatype to be mapped.
-* "<wave_data_type>": Salesforce wave supports Text, Numeric and Date types.
+* wave_data_type: Salesforce wave supports Text, Numeric and Date types.
-* "<precision>": The maximum number of digits in a numeric value, or the length of a text value
+* precision: The maximum number of digits in a numeric value, or the length of a text value
-* "<scale>": The number of digits to the right of the decimal point in a numeric value.
+* scale: The number of digits to the right of the decimal point in a numeric value.
 Must be less than the precision value
-* "<format>": The format of the numeric or date value.
+* format: The format of the numeric or date value.
-* "<defaultValue>": The default value of the field, if any.
+* defaultValue: The default value of the field, if any.
 If not provided for Numeric fields, 0 is used as defaultValue

 More details on Salesforce Wave Metadata can be found [here] (https://resources.docs.salesforce.com/sfdc/pdf/bi_dev_guide_ext_data_format.pdf)